infernojs/inferno-website/src/docs/guides/components.md

 Functional components do not have state, instead they solely rely on `props` being pass into the component.
 Unlike React and other UI libraries, Inferno provides lifecycle events for functional components.

-### Functional Component Lifeycle events
+### Functional Component Lifecycle events

-Lifeycle events for functional components get applied as if they were normal `props`.
+Lifecycle events for functional components get applied as if they were normal `props`.
 For example:

 `<MyComponent onComponentWillMount={ ... } />`